 By tracking this average score over time, you can determine whether or not the work you are doing on your product is actually driving engagement.
 This data can also be used at a higher level, helping to support board-level decisions about when to (or whether to) make further investments in the business.

 A user engagement metric becomes tremendously helpful when comparing different populations of your of users.
 You can compare the engagement of new users vs. older users, users on a free plan vs. those on a paid plan, users with different levels of access, and so on.
 The opportunities to gain deeper product insights by comparing engagement across various segments are endless.

-Ultimately, a good user engagement score isn’t just a valuable product metric—rather, it’s an essential business metric for any software business.
-Comparing the levels of user engagement to other business metrics—sales, retention, growth, LTV, etc.—is a great way to ultimately predict and forecast business progress based on engagement levels.
+Ultimately, a good user engagement score isn’t just a valuable product metric — it’s an essential business metric for any software business.
+Comparing the levels of user engagement to other business metrics — sales, retention, growth, LTV — is a great way to ultimately predict and forecast recurring SaaS revenue and growth based on engagement levels.

 And if you don’t think user engagement is tied to the value of your business, think again.
 In 2016, it cost Twitter over $1B in market cap.

 Peter Drucker is famous for saying, “You can’t improve what you don’t measure.”